qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - How do I do a search through all emails?
 - Hi!
 How do I search for emails on your app?
 - Is there a way to search.?
+- Where is the search feature for my email account?

 ## intent:unblock_email
 - My email was blocked and need to know why and what I need to do to unblock it.